 Skip to main content

-This page is intended for those who plan to use the xPack Meson Build binaries in their workflows.
+This page is intended for those who plan to integrate xPack Meson Build into their workflows.

 Versioning

-The version string used by the upstream Meson Build project is a three number string like 1.4.2-1; to this string the xPack distribution adds a fourth number, but since SemVer allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, like 1.4.2-1.
-When published as a npm package, the version gets a fifth number, like 1.4.2-1.1.
+The version string utilised by the upstream Meson Build project is a three-number string such as 1.8.5; to this string the xPack distribution adds a fourth number, but since SemVer allows only three numbers, all additional ones can be added only as pre-release strings, separated by a dash, such as 1.8.5-1.
+When published as an npm package, the version receives a fifth number, such as 1.8.5-1.1.

-Since adherence of third party packages to SemVer is not guaranteed, it is recommended to avoid referring to the xPack Meson Build dependency via a SemVer expressions like ^1.4.2-1 or ~1.4.2-1, and prefer exact matches, like 1.4.2-1.1.
+Since adherence of third-party packages to SemVer is not guaranteed, it is recommended to avoid referencing the xPack Meson Build dependency via SemVer expressions such as ^1.8.5-1 or ~1.8.5-1, and prefer exact matches, such as 1.8.5-1.1.

 Shared libraries

-All dependencies that are built as shared libraries are copied locally in the libexec folder (or in the same folder as the executable for Windows).
+All dependencies that are built as shared libraries are copied locally to the libexec folder (or to the same folder as the executable for Windows).

 DT_RPATH and LD_LIBRARY_PATH

-On GNU/Linux the binaries are adjusted to use a relative path:
+On GNU/Linux the binaries are adjusted to utilise a relative path:

 $ readelf -d library.so | grep rpath